 We may use hyperlinks on the Website which will redirect you to a social network if you click on the respective link.
 However, when you click on a social plug-in, such as Facebook’s “Like” button, Twitter’s “tweet” button, or the Google+, that particular social network’s plugin will be activated and your browser will directly connect to that provider’s servers.
 If you do not use these buttons, none of your data will be sent to the respective social network’s plugin provider.
 So for example, when you click on Facebook’s “Like” button on the Website, Facebook will receive your IP address, the browser version and screen resolution, and the operating system of the device you have used to access the Website.
-Settings regarding privacy protection can be found on the websites of these social networks and are not within our control.
+Settings for privacy protection can be found on these social networks’ websites and are not within our control.

 SECTION V – COLLECTION, USE, and DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION

 TL; DR – The personal information we collect directly is provided by you when you create an account on our website, connect to it with your Social Media account, fill out one of our forms, post a comment, buy something, or otherwise provide it through the normal course of interacting with our website.
 Will we ever share or use that information?
 Of course, but only when required for legitimate business or legal reasons.